sbs384/TELLMe/README.md

 #Q，#D，#C represent the query number, the document number and candidate document number respectively.

 ## Example
-We show the running cases of the code used for the related experiments.
+We show the running cases for the related experiments.

 ### Fine-tuning
 To fine-tune all the candidate pre-trained models, run the script "run_reqa.sh".
 In the following example, we show a fine-tuning process of bert-base-un-cased(BERT) and dmis-lab/biobert-base-cased-v1.1(BioBERT) on bioasq9b.
-To obtain the best performance of each pre-trained model on different dataset, we tried several hyper-parameter combinations.
+To obtain the best performance of each pre-trained model on different datasets, we tried several hyper-parameter combinations.
 For the ReQA and SciFact datasets, learning rate is set among 1e-5, 2e-5, 3e-4, 4e-5 and 5e-5; seeds are set to 0, 42 and 512.
 For the NQ dataset, learning rate is set among 2e-5, 3e-4, 4e-5 and 5e-5; seeds are set to 0, 42 and 512.
-Other args are the same as what showed in the script example.
+Other args are the same as what are showed in the script example.
 ```bash
 export  CUDA_VISIBLE_DEVICES=0
 DATASET=bioasq9b